adrianbiro/adrianbiro.github.io/content/Automation_CICD_Stuff/Jenkins_Stuff.md

 ## Backup Jenkins metadata

-There is a better way to do it, yes, but when you are in a strangely setup environment, where you cant acces manage jenkins session, but you have control over claster where is runs, it is what you can do.
+There is a better way to do it, but when you are in a strangely setup environment, where you can't acces jenkins session, but you have control over the cluster, this is what you can do.

 First run this as free style pipeline periodicaly.